QSFT/doradus-openshift-quickstart/README.md

     rhc port-forward

     On a local machine, when you connect to the local loopback address on port 1105, you actually connect to Doradus on the gear.
-Invoke this URL to list all applications under Doradus. http://127.0.0.1:1105/_applications
+    Invoke this URL to list all applications under Doradus: http://127.0.0.1:1105/_applications
     For the first time, you should expect to see empty list.

     Using Rest Client, post this XML schema to create a new application and its tables in Doradus via the URL above
      <application name="MyApplication">